AesonJohnson/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    DOM (Document Object Model) determines how a given document's parts are structured and manipulated.
+Any programming language can access the DOM.

 2. What is an event?

+    In Javascript, an event is any interaction from a user to the browser which the browser can detect and record.

 3. What is an event listener?

+    In Javascript, an event listener is an operation which triggers a programmed result from the browser in reaction to an event caused by a user.

 4. Why would we convert a NodeList into an Array?

+    In order to use array functions like .forEach() and .map().

 5. What is a component?

+    A component is a piece of code combining HTML, CSS, and Javascript that a programmer can use and reuse in an application.

 ### Git Set up